wesovilabs/templatizer/README.md

 Templatizer takes advantage of existing template engines.
 So far, Templatizer supports Go Template but It's on the roadmap to provide other flavours such as Jinja.

+Templatizer is thought to be executed as a "command line" tool.
 ### Template

+A template repository can be any Git repository that contains a config file understood by Templatizer.
+Templatizer can interact with any Web-based repositories.

 To define a repository template we  just need to add a templatozer.yml file